 2. Data Access Controls

-Access to service metadata shall be restricted based on a "need-to-know" principle.
+Access to data shall be restricted based on a "need-to-know" principle.

-Businesses should have granular control over who can access their service metadata within their designated SML.
+Businesses should have granular control over who can access any information about them that is stored within their designated SML.
 This may involve functionalities for:

 Defining user roles with specific access permissions (e.g., view-only, edit)

-Granting access to specific business partners or other external parties on a case by case basis.

 Implementing time-bound access controls

 3. Data Transfer and Processing

-Any transfer or processing of service metadata outside the designated jurisdiction or region is permitted subject to adherence to strict data security protocols.
+Any transfer or processing of stored information outside the designated jurisdiction or region is permitted subject to adherence to strict data security protocols.
 This may involve:

 Encryption of data in transit and at rest